ErikHgm/SportMemoryGame/README.md

 - ### The Game Screen
     - The game screen arrange all the cards with the back facing towards the user.
-    - When the user clicks on a card it shows it's icon and that way the user can try to remember each card and match the cards to eachother.
+    - When the user clicks on a card it shows its icon and that way the user can try to remember each card and match the cards to each other.
     - The game screen also shows the timer which counts the seconds it takes the user to finish the game.

 ![The Game Screen](assets/images/game_screen.png)